 And so it is that this Wonder Woman goes a step further than most superhero movies, telling the full origin story, not just of its young heroine, but of mankind itself.
 From our Eden-like beginnings in a world without evil; without opposites, without even men to divide our consciousness into its natural halves – the princess Diana’s origin story is also our origin story; the birth of our divided selves.
 It is the descent of a goddess into the mortal realm, believing naively that she had been born to heal its divisions and eradicate war forever, she finds a far different destiny awaits her.
 The recognition that mortal life, by definition, contains BOTH good and evil; that the human heart is a constant battleground between these twin forces and it is only within this struggle that love has any significance.
 It is only within this struggle that courage and bravery have purpose.

 I love this movie because it doesn’t settle for half a story.
 It doesn’t allow for the fake triumph of good over evil.
 It embraces the mess of mortal life.
-Like the gods and demigods before her, Diana lets go of perfection to walk in our struggle with us.
-To borrow from yet another great religion (Buddhism) she takes the pledge of the Bodhisattva, a choosing to remain within this mortal realm, until the last human battle plays itself out.
+Like the gods and demigods before her, Diana lets go of perfection to walk in our struggle alongside us.
+Or – to borrow from yet another great religion (Buddhism) – she takes the pledge of the Bodhisattva, choosing to remain within this mortal realm, until the last human battle plays itself out.
 She just happens to look damn good with a sword.

-NOTE: Ric Gibbs teaches ‘Story Analysis’ this summer at UCLA Extension.
-Worth every minute of it!
+NOTE: Ric Gibbs teaches ‘Story Analysis’ and ‘Television Series Development’ in the Entertainment Studies Program at UCLA Extension.